Pidhirtsi Castle: In popular culture

 Pidhirtsi Castle was featured on season 6, episode 8 of the TV series, Mysteries of the Abandoned titled "The Thing on Hell Mountain", which aired on the Science Channel, on May 14, 2020.
-The episode tells the tale about the castle in the 18th century and its second owner Waclaw Rzewuski, who hid many secrets in the dark, dank dungeons.
+The episode tells the tale of the castle in the 18th century, and of its second owner Waclaw Rzewuski, who hid many secrets in the dark, dank dungeons.
 It is believed that, driven by suspicion and jealousy, he killed his fiancée Maria Rzewuski, a beautiful 16-year-old girl who constantly cheated on him.
-Though her body was never found.
-It is believed that her spirit never found peace and her ghost haunts the corridors, among other lost souls.
+Though her body was never found, It is said that her spirit never found peace and that her ghost haunts the corridors, along with other lost souls.